Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Subregion theorem for (1) U(1) 0-form symmetry

 \subsubsection{Simplifying limits and entanglement entropy}

-While \cref{eq:Rényi-0form-exact,eq:Rényi-0form-exact-poisson} give exact expressions for the R\'enyi entropies, they can be rather unwieldy when it comes to extracting explicit dependence on the size of the subregion.
-More significantly, they offer little help in computing the entanglement entropy itself, because analytically continuing a Siegel theta function is generally intractable.
+While \cref{eq:Rényi-0form-exact,eq:Rényi-0form-exact-poisson} give exact expressions for the R\'enyi entropies, they can be rather unwieldy when it comes to extracting the entanglement entropy, because analytically continuing a Siegel theta function is generally intractable.
 Nevertheless, each of \cref{eq:Rényi-0form-exact,eq:Rényi-0form-exact-poisson} is useful in different limiting regimes of the subregion radius \(R\).

 In the regime \(\mu R \gg 1\), we use the asymptotic behaviour

 to deduce, from \cref{eq:Rényi-0form-exact}, that the instanton contribution to the R\'enyi entropy vanishes:

 In contrast, in the opposite regime \(\mu R \ll 1\), we appeal to \cref{eq:Rényi-0form-exact-poisson} which gives: